 Over the years, Tmall was able to attract the majority of online shoppers, as well as thousands of international brands selling cosmetic products.

 Nonetheless, platforms like JD.com and Tmall only accept high-quality products and brands that already have a good reputation in China.
 The high-end cosmetic products you’ll find on Tmall are most of the time from well-known brands.

 In 2004, it opened its online retail platform and quickly became one of the two massive B2C online retailers in China with its competitor the Alibaba-run Tmall.
 Now, JD.com is partly owned by the giant Tencent, which has 20% of its stake.
-As of 2021, JD.com has over 470 million active customers.
+As of 2023, JD.com has over 470 million active customers.

 Even though JD.com is the reference in terms of electronics and new technologies, it also provides a wide variety of high-end cosmetic products from all around the world.

 JD.com has set its standards for online shopping through its commitment to quality, authenticity, and the variety of products it offers.
 Another asset of JD.com is the delivery time, which is, in general, the same day (or less than 24 hours).
 People can purchase their cosmetics, and be delivered within a few hours.

 Launched in 2003 by the Chinese giant Alibaba, Taobao (淘宝网) is one of the most popular online shopping platforms, specializing in both B2C and C2C transactions, as well as the most popular online entrepreneurship platform, enabling thousands of young entrepreneurs to be successful.